 This guide contains detailed steps to troubleshoot copy/paste problems in Windows, Word, Excel or other programs.

-How to fix: Cut, Copy, Paste problems in Windows or Office applications.
+How to fix: Ctrl+C, Ctrl+V, Ctrl+X Not Working in Windows or Office applications.

 Step 1.
 Scan your computer for viruses and malware.